-- 2 Kamigami underground parking lot is convenient if weekday.
+- 3 Kaminari Gate Underground Parking lot is convenient if weekday.

 If you are going by car, you can use the Kaminarimon underground parking lot at the parking lot on weekdays.
 The place is near Kaminarimon.
 Kaminari gate is visible in the back with the following pictures.